Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.7] MISSING FEATURE (Larry): Save the export image settings in the BBM file
-- [target 1.7] MISSING FEATURE (Alban): Add the polarity check
 - [target 1.7] MISSING FEATURE (Alban): support new flex PF track.
 - [target 1.8] MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
 - [target 1.8] MISSING FEATURE (Larry): Select parts in multiple layers
+- [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
-- MISSING FEATURE (Alban): A feature to check if there's new parts available online.
+- [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - MISSING FEATURE (Alban): Autosave.
-- MISSING FEATURE (Erik): A new layer type for mesurement tools.
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image
 - MISSING FEATURE (Loys): Support Multi-Document or allow copy paste between instance (or after a load) -> use clipboard for that
 - MISSING FEATURE (Larry): Shortcut parts (being able to have a meta XML part file describing an assembly of parts) or grouping parts.
 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (FreeBee): Mirroring selected (just like rotating) -> almost impossible to do
-- [target 1.7] BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
-- [target 1.7] BUG (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
+- [target 1.8] BUG (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUG (Ghislain): Under Linux the drag and drop of part is not working
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image